-- If your answer to Question 2 is "Yes", which means you are sure that D did not genuinely believe that W consented, then your verdict will be "Guilty".
-If this happens then you have reached your verdict and you do not consider Question 3. - If your answer to Question 2 is "No", which means you decide that D did genuinely believe or may genuinely have believed that W consented, you must go on to answer Question 3 before you can reach a verdict.
+- If you are sure that D did not genuinely believe W consented your answer to Question 2 is 'Yes' and your verdict will be 'Guilty'.
+If this happens then you have reached your verdict and you do not consider Question 3. - If you decide that D genuinely or may genuinely have believed that W consented, your answer to Question 2 is 'No' and this means you must go on to answer Question 3 before you can reach a verdict.